-- 1. You will see that the stub of the shaft emerges from the frame collar (bore hole) into the open space. - 2.
-Lift the Drive Unit slightly in order to slide the Tiller Casting into the frame with two stainless rods (Drive Rods) holding the plastic-sleeved Ratio Rod. - 3.
-The bronze Fork Arm will fit onto the top of the shaft.
+1. You will see that the top of the Shaft Assembly emerges from the Drive Unit into the open central space.

+- 2. Lift the Drive Unit slightly in order to slide the Tiller Casting into the frame so that the two stainless steel Drive Rods hold the plastic-sleeved Ratio Rod. - 3.
+The bronze Fork Arm will fit onto the protruding 1" Shaft.